Level 1 Upper Limb Lymphoedema Course

 The course fosters an appreciation of interdisciplinary teamwork and explores the roles and the development of practitioners across professions.
 The participant will have specific areas of expertise that they can draw upon and assist other learners.

 The goal of the integrated curriculum of this course is to bring the learner beyond skill and concept acquisition to creativity and evidence based decision-making and implementation in practice.

 The course is divided into sections.
 Each section has a distance learning component and a face to face component.
 The course is underpinned by evidence based learning and the content reflects the current best practice in lymphoedema management.

 Distance Learning Component

 The distance learning component is included via Lymphoedema Educations Solutions (LES) online Learning Management System and via the e-learning modules provided by Klose Training www.klosetraining.com and 3M.
 It includes readings, online presentations and activities to assist you in developing knowledge on various topics.
 Your prior learning will influence how much time you will need to spend on each section.
 There are some activities that will require you to participate in an online discussion with other course participants.
 The distance learning component is compulsory and will prepare you for the face-to-face study days.
-It is estimated that the Klose online training can take up to 45 hours to complete and the 3M online module 2 hours.
+It is estimated that the Klose online training can take up to 45 hour.
 There are approximately another 15 hours of learning via the LES Learning Management System.
 You will be given access to the distance learning program approximately 6 weeks prior to the face to face study days.